 Joel spent several of his teenage years on his dad’s farm but didn’t have a farm of his own until 2012.
 That is when he bought a small plot from his brother Eric.
-This 1.5 acre plot was already planted in coffee and ready for production.
-Joel has been selling coffee to Javataza since 2015.
+This 1.5-acre plot was already planted in coffee and ready for production.
+In 2020 he purchased another five acres of coffee land next to the home farm, most of which needed to be entirely renovated by cutting off the old bushes and letting them grow out anew.
+After much hard work, this farm is now producing quality coffee as well.
+Joel has been a Honduras coffee farmer for Javataza since 2015.

 Having a small farm has allowed Joel and his family to treat each coffee bush with special care.
-Selective pruning and intense maintenance have resulted in outstanding production of coffee fruit.
-Joel also has numerous fruit trees scattered among his coffee bushes, including plum, peach, and citrus fruit.
+Selective pruning and intense maintenance have resulted in an outstanding production of the coffee fruit.
+Joel also has some fruit trees scattered among his coffee bushes, including plum, peach, and citrus fruit.

 Joel has focused on reducing the use of chemicals by creating traps to catch the destructive Coffee Borer Beetle.
 He also utilizes hand labor for weed control instead of spraying herbicide.
+Both Joel and Eric have totally discontinued the use of Glyphosate (Roundup) on coffee land.
 This makes for healthy coffee for you and a healthier environment for the local wildlife.
 Joel’s coffee plantation provides a natural habitat for many small animals, reptiles, and birds.